risk-first/website/docs/methods/Start.md

 ---
-title: Methodology
+title: Methods
-description: Some rough groupings of practices by methodology.
+description: Some rough groupings of practices by development method.

 featured:
   class: c